 Using different strategies

-Experienced CFD traders should also consider using different strategies to maximise their potential gains.
+Experienced CFD traders should also consider using different strategies to maximize their potential gains.
 This could include scalping, which involves taking advantage of small price movements by entering and exiting positions quickly or swing trading, which involves taking longer-term positions based on the potential for more significant price movements.

 In addition, you should also consider implementing advanced strategies such as arbitrage, whereby you take simultaneous long and short positions to exploit pricing discrepancies in different markets, or hedging, whereby you enter two opposite positions to reduce risk.